Charterhouse/charterhouse.github.io/_drafts/decentralized-identity-findings.markdown

 	    set_zonefile_hash   Directly set the hash associated with the name in the blockchain.
 	    wallet              Query wallet information

 	optional arguments:
 	  -h, --help            show this help message and exit {}

-So, we will attempt to add some immutable data (this requires a write of an integrty hash to the blockchain) to the name record:
+So, we will attempt to add some immutable data (this requires a write of an integrity hash to the blockchain) to the name record:

 	Marks-MacBook-Pro-2:.blockstack mark.hennessy$ blockstack put_immutable
 	usage: blockstack put_immutable [-h] name data_id data blockstack put_immutable: error: too few arguments

 	Interactive prompt engaged.
 Press Ctrl+C to quit Help for 'put_immutable': Put immutable data into a zonefile

 	The name to receive the data ('name'): mahennessy.id The name of the data ('data_id'): mydata
 	The JSON-formatted data to store ('data'): { "field1" : "value1", "field2" : "value2" }